Rudd-O/qubes-network-server/README.md

 * [Setting up an SSH server](doc/Setting up an SSH server.md)

-##Installation

-Installation is extremely easy:
+## Installation

+Installation is straightforward — build package, copy to dom0, install in dom0.
+Here are step by step instructions:

+* Install the `rpm-build` package on your build machine with `sudo dnf install rpm-build`.
+Remember that if your build machine is an AppVM or any other sort of VM that boots from a template, you may want to run that `dnf` command on the template, rather than the build machine, and then power off the template, followed by rebooting the build machine.
+* Clone the repository for this program to your build machine.
-* Prepare an RPM with the `make rpm` command on the local directory of your clone.
+* In your build machine, prepare an RPM with the `make rpm` command on the local directory of your clone.
 This creates a file `qubes-network-server-*-noarch.rpm` on that directory.
 * Copy the prepared RPM to the dom0 of your Qubes OS machine.
 * Install the RPM in the dom0 with
   `rpm -ivh <RPM file name you just copied>`.
-* Restart Qubes Manager, if it is running.
-  (Right-click on its notification icon, select *Exit*, then relaunch it from the *System* menu.)
+* Restart Qubes Manager, if it is running: right-click on its notification icon, select *Exit*, then relaunch it from the *System* submenu of your Qubes OS application menu.

 Qubes OS does not provide any facility to copy files from a VM to the dom0.
 To work around this, you can use `qvm-run`: